sandy366/LearnAI-KnowledgeMiningBootcamp/resources/instructor-notes/README.md

 While the introduction has a pdf version, this one won't have one.
 The idea is to keep on editing this presentation for each delivery.

+## Image Skills Lab

+OCR: Expected performance is 3 seconds per image.
+For documents with multiple images, you can apply those 3 seconds for every one of them.
+The product performance is under constant optimizations and improvements are expexted soon.

 ## Custom Skills LAB

 Important to comment in the Azure Functions Code: